Mark-AImagineers/data_scrubbers/README.md

 Making the pause the app midway through needs a bit more thought and I think i'll push this at a later date when refining the function

 for now i need to work on being able to code the other parts of the app so i have a functional multi purpose scrubber

-but for instructions we'd be using Celery and here's how.

 ------------